Protect Excel VBA code and lock VBA project, Unviewable VBA

 The original VBA source code before applying ‘Protect VBA code’ option in XCell Compiler:

-In case if you consider the VBA protection approach based on obfuscation is not secure enough then you need to take a look at DoneEx VbaCompiler for Excel which provides the absolute, bulletproof VBA protection of your code as in workbook as in Excel Add-Ins.
+In case if you consider the VBA protection approach based on obfuscation is not secure enough then you need to take a look at DoneEx VbaCompiler for Excel which provides the absolute, bulletproof Excel VBA protection of your VBA code as in workbook as in Excel Add-Ins.
 The VBA Compiler converts the Excel VBA code into native Windows DLL and provides additional options as VBA code copy protection with registration/activation key.